Episode 1 with Miles Morriseau and Amanda Merpaw

 Miles Morrisseau is a Métis writer, journalist and multimedia producer from the Métis Homeland in Manitoba.
 He began his career as a writer/broadcaster for CBC Radio in Winnipeg.
 He produced documentaries on Sunday Morning, CBC radio’s flagship documentary program.
 As a national native affairs broadcaster, he covered the Mohawk Gambling War in Akwesasne, the Death of the Meech Lake Accord and was one of only mainstream journalists who had access behind the barricades during the Oka Crisis, entering on one of a handful of boats that smuggled in food and medicine.
 He was Editor-in-Chief of Nativebeat, the Beat of a Different Drum, which was chosen best Native American Monthly by the Native American Journalists Association (NAJA).
 He was Editor-in-Chief of Aboriginal Voices Magazine and Indian Country Today.
 He produced Buffalo Tracks with Evan Adams for APTN.
 As program manager for NCI-FM, Manitoba’s Indigenous Radio Network, he helped launch Streetz FM the first radio station by and for Indigenous youth in Winnipeg, MB.
 He has six children and seven grandchildren and has been with his partner Shelly Bressette for over 35 years.
 He lives in Grand Rapids, Manitoba on one of the last pieces of Métis land still in the hands of Métis people.

-Amanda Merpaw (she/elle) is a Franco-Ontarian writer, editor, researcher, and educator.
-She is originally from Ottawa and is currently based in Toronto, Dish With One Spoon Territory.
-Amanda has taught history and English in Ontario classrooms for nearly a decade, and has worked as an educational coach in justice-based practices and pedagogies.
-She is also an artist-educator and producer creating and supporting a range of performance projects and installations, including in documentary theatre.
-She is currently a doctoral student at the University of Toronto, where she explores the intersections of queerness, disability, writing, community, and the body.
+Amanda Merpaw (she/elle) is a Franco-Ontarian writer, editor, and educator.
+She is originally from Ottawa and is currently based in Toronto, Treaty 13, Dish With One Spoon Territory.
+Amanda has taught history, geography, and English in Ontario classrooms for nearly a decade, and has worked as an educational coach in justice-based practices and pedagogies.
+She is also an artist-educator and producer creating and supporting a range of performance projects and installations, including documentary theatre.